Functional Requirements for AVS Products

 1.4.1.
 Your product SHOULD use prominent visual cues to satisfy Requirement 1.4.
 If your product uses visual cues, your product SHOULD indicate all attention states as defined in the AVS UX Design Overview.

 1.4.2.
-If your product does not use prominent visual cues to satisfy Requirement 1.4, your product SHALL use prominent audio cues to indicate when the Alexa Listening state starts and when it stops.
-You may choose to allow customers to disable the sounds.
+If your product doesn't use prominent visual cues to meet Requirement 1.4, your product SHALL use prominent audio cues to indicate when the Alexa Listening state starts and when it stops.
+You can allow customers to disable the sounds.